 Volume caps aren’t just about total weekly mileage.
 How that mileage is distributed across individual runs matters just as much.

-Pacewright enforces a single-session spike guard: no individual run can exceed 110% of your longest run in the past 30 days.
+Pacewright enforces a single-session spike guard: no individual run may jump far beyond your longest run in the past 30 days.

-This matters because single-session load spikes concentrate all the additional stress into one bout.
+The mechanism is intuitive enough.
+Single-session load spikes concentrate all the additional stress into one bout.
 Your body doesn’t distribute the impact evenly across the week.
-A 12-mile run after weeks of 8-mile long runs creates a dramatically different tissue demand than the same extra 4 miles spread across several easy runs.
+A 12-mile run after a month of 8-mile long runs creates a dramatically different tissue demand than the same extra 4 miles spread across several easy runs.

 The Long Run Limit

 This prevents a pattern that’s especially common among time-pressed runners: running just a few days per week with one massive long run.
 Three 3-mile easy runs plus a 15-mile long run adds up to 24 miles — a reasonable-sounding total.
-But that long run represents 63% of your weekly volume, concentrated into one session.
+But that long run is the overwhelming majority of the weekly volume, concentrated into one session.
 The fatigue from that single effort disproportionately affects the rest of your week’s recovery.

-Keeping the long run at or below 30% ensures that no single session dominates the training week.
+Capping the long run’s share of the week ensures that no single session dominates the training week.
 Your other runs — your speed work, your tempo efforts, your easy recovery runs — still have room to provide their specific stimulus without being undermined by excessive long-run fatigue.

 Recovery Weeks: The Built-In Reset